 Considering a recent UN report suggesting agricultural production will have to grow 70% by 2050 to meet projected demand, the availability of AI-driven technologies is a welcomed progression.

 Interested to see how Velosio helps fresh food producers and distributors use Microsoft Dynamics to increase efficiency and profits?
-Join our webinar, Traceability and Consignment Management, November 19 at 2:30 pm Eastern Time.
+Watch our webinar, Traceability and Consignment Management.